Eileen Setzler-Hamilton Memorial Scholarship (OPEN)

 2010: Cecilia Krahforst (1st place), Ryan Woodland and Jacob Boyd (honorable mention)

-*Scholarships not awarded annually until 2010 due to funding limitations
+**Scholarship not awarded annually until 2010 due to funding limitations.**

 2005: Janet Nye